jeffrey1183/coding-notes/cs-50/README.md

 As a product manager of software, the knowledge is helpful for my job.
 Here is the catalog and projects of this course.

+This class includes a lot of overviews of HTML, CSS and Python programming language.
+Let's get a whirlwind tour of those programming languages.

+The advantage of this series is understanding each programming language quickly.
+And then according to your interest and master it.

+At first I installed Atom as my IDE, now I use [VS Code](https://code.visualstudio.com/docs/setup/mac).

+As a product manager, I always define the specification of websites and apps.
+In my notes,I list each example including what features.

 Catalog
 * Git
 * HTML and CSS